Payoneer CEO Scott Galit in conversation with Daniel Webber on the company’s Q2 2021 results.

 Q2 2021 provided Payoneer’s first full earnings call since it began trading as a public company in June following its SPAC merger.
 This has given investors the deepest insight into the company yet, with particular focus placed on Payoneer’s growth strategy, as well as its strong quarterly results.
-Download my conversation with Scott, which builds on the earnings call, below.

 But given the changing ecommerce landscape as a result of the global pandemic, how is Payoneer evolving its approach to its customers, growth and market position?

 Daniel Webber spoke to CEO Scott Galit to build on the insights in the company’s earnings call and gain a stronger picture of what to expect from Payoneer in the future.